 OUR STORYWorking Towards a Better Tomorrow

-Dealing with the challenges of today requires problem-solvers who bring different perspectives and are willing to take risks.
-Girls Play Global emerged out of a pursuit to inspire and support the community.
+Dealing with the challenges of today requires problem-solvers who bring different perspectives to form more inclusive communities.
+Girls Play Global emerged out of a pursuit to tap into the tremendous potential within rural communities and provide girls with the necessary resources to pursue their passion.
 In a world where girls are often discriminated against and suppressed, our organization strives to make girls better leaders through the power of sports.

-At Girls Play Global, we travel to various cities in India, visiting government schools to teach girls about the importance of gender equality as well as other global issues such as climate change, healthy living, and sustainability.
-Our aim is to build self-confidence, physical fitness, and mental wellness using soccer as a tool.
-These characteristics are key to ensuring that their futures are bright and successful.
+At Girls Play Global, we travel to various cities in India, visiting government schools to educate girls about the importance of gender equality as well as other global issues such as climate change, domestic violence, etc. Our aim is to build self-confidence, physical fitness, and mental wellness using soccer as a tool.
+These characteristics are key to ensuring that girls’ futures are bright and successful.
 Since most schools in India generally limit girls to playing conventional sports, we believe in challenging the status quo.
 Our team provides girls with opportunities to train free of cost and attend various international tournaments like the Global Goals World Cup, where they learn to spread awareness about the UN’s Sustainable Development Goals as well as other challenges faced worldwide.
 As they learn how to properly address problems in their communities, we are ensuring that they are not just good citizens but global citizens too.

-Janani Shivakumar, a sophomore at Metuchen High School founded Girls Play Global in 9th grade after realizing that girls in India lack adequate equipment and facilities to play sports.
+Janani Shivakumar, a sophomore at Metuchen High School founded Girls Play Global at the age of 14 after realizing that girls in India lack adequate equipment and facilities to play sports.
 She was prompted to start this initiative when she was made aware of the presence of gender discrimination in rural parts of India.

 Janani, herself experienced this during her move to India for middle school.
 She had grown up playing sports in elementary school in the U.S. but was faced with challenges when she wanted to pursue her interest in soccer in India.
-She joined an all-boys club soccer team outside her school but continued to receive a lack of encouragement from team and coaches.
+She joined a male dominated club soccer team outside her school but continued to receive a lack of encouragement from team and coaches.
 Despite this, she continued to play soccer and attend tournaments in India.

 After her return to the U.S. for high school, she wanted to provide other girls with resources that she didn’t have access to.
-She believes that there is plenty of talent in India but there is not enough encouragement from society.
+She believes that there is plenty of talent in India, especially in rural communities, but there is not enough encouragement from society.
 To break such barriers, Girls Play Global was formed.